mjmillerlab/Biol4983/README.md

 ### Weekly Journal Paper Discussion
 Between weeks 2 and 13, we will discuss a series of peer-reviewed scientific articles that center on a major conceptual theme in disease ecology.
 For each week, I have assigned a series of principle readings.
 All students are required to read these articles.

 ## Grading
 You will be award points in the following manner.

-Discussion Participation						260 points
+Discussion Participation:   260 points
-Reading Quizzes								240 points
+Reading Quizzes:	   240 points
-Paper Discussion Leadership					200 points
+Paper Discussion Leadership:   200 points
-Show and Tell A Pathogen Presentation			150 points Ecology of a Pathogen Poster					150 points
+Show and Tell A Pathogen Presentation:   150 points
+Ecology of a Pathogen Poster:   150 points

 Point totals between 900 and 1000 will be awarded an “A”; point totals between 800 and 899 will be awarded a “B”; point totals between 700 and 799 will be awarded a “C”; point totals between 650 and 699 will be awarded a “D”.
 If you receive less than 650 points, your grade for the class will be an “F”.

 ## Weekly Topics
 ### Week 1 (August 21) What are emerging diseases…how defined, why?